n8/tracer_bullets/README.md

 I keep finding myself reinventing this same type of performance logging tool to solve performance bottlenecks in things I work on today, like **[Draft (an app to help people write better)](http://draftin.com)**

 So here's a really simple version I made for everyone to use.
-It simply gives you a method to call:
+It gives you a method to call:

 ```ruby
 tracer_bullet